MatheusFS-dev/araras/docs/API_Documentation.md

 )
 ```
 Convert a Keras `.keras` model archive into a zipped TensorFlow SavedModel.
 This will load the model, export it in SavedModel directory format, then compress that directory into a .zip file.
+> [!TIP]
+> The resulting zip file can be unzipped and loaded with `tf.saved_model.load` just like a standard SavedModel directory.

 **Parameters**
 | Name | Type | Description |